Global stability of three dimensional steady Prandtl equation: Introduction

 \section{Introduction}

 To describe the fluid behavior governed by the Navier-Stokes equation with no-slip boundary condition in high Reynolds number regime, Prandtl in \cite{Pr} developed the celebrated boundary layer theory by observing the balance between convection and diffusion effects.
+In two dimensions (2D), Iyer and Masmoudi \cite{IN3} justified Prandtl's boundary layer theory globally in the $x$-variable for a large class of boundary layers including the classical Blasius profiles.
 Denoting by $(u,v)$ the tangential component and by $w$ the vertical component of the velocity field, the steady boundary layer equation in three spatial dimensions (3D) takes the following form where and Bernoulli's law holds for the outer flow,

 Take $(u_B, v_B,w_B)$ to be a steady solution to the 3D Prandtl equation \eqref{eq:3DPrandtl} as follows, which is a symmetric solution obtained by rotation from a smooth steady solution $(u_s, w_s)$ to the 2D Prandtl equation \eqref{eq:Prandtl} with constant outer flow $\displaystyle\lim_{z\to+\infty} u_s=U$.
 Here and in the following, symmetry is respect to $x$ and $y$ coordinates.
-However, it is noted that such symmetry is for convenience of presentation and it is not necessary.
-The direction of the tangential velocity field $(u_B,v_B)$ is arbitrary due to rescaling and rotation so that the result holds for a 2D profile under the 3D perturbation.
+However, it is noted that such symmetry is just for convenience of presentation.
+The direction of the tangential velocity field $(u_B,v_B)$ in fact can be arbitrary due to rescaling and rotation so that the result holds for a 2D profile under the 3D perturbation.
 We also assume the background profile satisfies the following monotonicity and decay conditions: